RC Airplanes Simplified

 These multi-cylinder beauties are gems of engineering and manufacturing and sound glorious when running!
 Needless to say, they do require an experienced touch and are definitely not recommended for the beginner!

-STARTING AND RUNNING PROCEDURE.
+STARTING AND RUNNING PROCEDURE

 Once again the procedure for a 4-stroke is very similar to the 2-stroke system.
 One possible exception could be the method of choking.
 Many 4-stroke engines have a choking device added on to the carburetor.
 This is especially helpful when the carburetor is mounted at the rear of the engine.